jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-As you fill-up on Leftist philosophy, you'll filter human history as a never ending story of social oppression liberated by determined government action.
-With every additional minute you watch the news, you'll walk towards extremism and begin to see any opposition to Leftist demands as _fascist_ Conservatives opposing social justice for their greedy, selfish, entitled personalities.
+As you fill-up on Leftist philosophy, you'll filter human history as a never ending story of social oppression liberated by strong government action.
+With every additional minute you watch the news, you'll walk towards extremism and begin to see any opposition to Leftist demands as _fascist_ Conservatives opposing social justice for their selfish greed.

 Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their unholy socialist agenda instead.
-Our drive towards this extremism is for good reason: devouted ideologues preach a great story.
+Most people are helpless during this drive towards extremism for good reason: devouted ideologues tell a great story.

 Broadly speaking in America today, Republicans are right-wing because they align with Conservatism and Capitalism, while the Democrats are left-wing because they embrace Progressivism and Socialism.
 All of these philosophies were created centuries ago by people desperate to industrialize their agrarian societies.
 Poor, hungry, and cold people raced to invent steam power, machine tools, and other innovations to mass-produce roads, radios, factories, hospitals, and schools.
 American society tried both rightist ideas, like Roosevelt's trustbusting monopolies, and leftist ideas, like the other Roosevelt's fight against economic depressions via a social safety net.

-In the end, America won the Industrial Age race, becoming the world's economic powerhouse.
+In the end, America won the Industrial Age race, turning itself from a muddy backwater in 1776 into the world's economic powerhouse in 1960.

-Today's ideologues portray their side as righteous protectors of America's post-industrial pension plans, medical systems, and wealth in general, with the "other" being a constant threat.
+Today's ideologues portray their side as righteous protectors of America's post-industrial pension plans, medical systems, and wealth, with the "other" being a constant threat.
 Both sides ignore that industrialization was a shared story many pages long, and each ideology had successes and failures.
-But since they have no new ideas, today's Left and Right must take all the credit for America's industrialization to keep themselves relevant.
+But since they have few new ideas, today's Left and Right must take all the credit for America's industrialization to keep themselves relevant.

 With their industrialization ideologies aging, ideologues resort to more marketing.
 Which is why they tell such good stories on the news, streams, and blogs.
 Once their captivating tales fill your mind, the nuance and complexity of history fade in favour of the excitement of cheering for "the good guys."

 Techvolution can't compete with this chorus of entertainment.
 I don't want to.
 Anyone with easy answers to our problems is lying to you.
-No one has ever built a society with today's Internet Age technology facing today's challenges.
+No one has ever built a society facing today's challenges using today's Internet Age technology.
 This is the first time Earth has 7+ billion people, advanced robotics, electric cars, AI, nuclear weapons.
 How could anyone have all the solutions?

 And here's the face-palm movement: today's ideologies were created by people very out of the loop.
 Their founding thinkers, Adam Smith, Karl Marx, Edmund Burke, and John Stuart Mill, never used a toilet, never sat in a car, never disinfected a wound.
 Each thinker has lessons to teach of course, but we should build upon them instead of clinging to them as their devout followers today do, like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews ill-suited for the modern era.

-So no, Techvolution avoids easy answers because there are none for anyone who wants to offer practical solutions to your real-life problems.
+So no, Techvolution avoids easy answers because there are none for anyone who wants to offer practical solutions to real-life problems.
 That's why instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution measures its success on how prosperous the middle-class is.
 The rate of mortage payoff.
 The cost of insurance.
+Time spent in traffic.
 We can improve real-life metrics when our society turns from extremism and instead learns the fundamental laws governing life's evolution on Earth.
-We evolve with technology, so we must learn to fully harness technological evolution; hence the new word "Techvolution."
+Since we evolve with technology, so we must learn to fully harness technological evolution; hence the new word "Techvolution."

 This new philsophy's two tenants are MIP and BBE.
 MIP is the recognition that as technological beings someone's politics should promote the tools they use to make a living.
-As we keep creating new tools, a person must be willing to mix and match their tools, and therefore their politics, so the best arrangement of tools for them to maximize their resources.
-Through this material independence, they can pursure the social policies they think best.
-BBE is the technological implementation that individual tools should be able to work together with minimal, if any, middleman....
+The Industrial Age had relatively powerful but still primitive technology.
+Most production lines and offices needed humans to power the production.
+It took years to master using a typewriter or welding machine.
+People often had jobs for life out of necessity as learning a new trade was near impossible.
+Thus people had fixed ideology's.
+Workers voted for more of a share, while owners voted for their own interests.

+Modern tools are increasingly cheap, easy to learn, and powerful.
+It's easier for a individual person to mix-and-match modern tools to the needs of their unique life.
+MIP tells people to go for it.
+Learn and use whatever tools will improve your bottom line.
+Out of neccesity then, your politics should also be mixed as you might be a worker, and an owner, several times in your life, perhaps even at the same time.

+BBE is the technological specifications needed to be sure that individual tools should be able to work together with minimal, if any, middleman.
+Think about it, creatures in nature as different as a squriell, acorn, and bobcat can all work together in the same ecosystem, even though there's no one to order them around.

-Among many benefits, this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
+This amazing world of MIP and BBE is here in writing, but not out in the world yet.
+That's why this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
 Techvolution can't be entertainment because it stops you being a spectator, and turns you into an active agent who lowers the cost of living by creating an economy that generates and distributes wealth for everyone who works for it.

 While this book won't be entertaining as Left vs Right broadcasts, I'll do my best to make this new philosophy fun and inspiring.
 Because the future should be.